maweeks/touch-device-tester/README.md

 # touch-device-tester

+Test device touch screen

-Test if device has a touch screen
+- `index.html` - Test if device has a touch screen
+- `v2.html` - Test if user is using the touch screen